-If you utilize a disk that is larger than 2 TB and using the MBR system.
-You will discover that the remaining space indicated as “Unallocated” which is real wastage.
+If you utilize a disk that is larger than 2 TB and use the MBR system.
+You will discover that the remaining space is indicated as “Unallocated” which is real wastage.
 On the contrary, GUID partition tables allocate 64 bits, to create a maximum disk size of 264 sectors from its logical block addresses.
 Nonetheless, GPT drives are compatible with up to 18 EB capacity.

 Number of partitions

 It is evident that both MBR and GPT have a primary or dynamic design for the partitions.
 However, GPT is compatible with 128 partitions as compared to the meager 4 in MBR systems.
 It is possible to “increase” the number of partitions in MBR although that only means that you have to modify one partition into an extended one so that multiple logical drives can be created.